 1. Compare DC Metrics to Order Forecast

-This three-way mismatch — demand exists, inventory is low, orders are absent — is the classic ordering gap signature.
+That three-way mismatch — demand exists, inventory is low, orders are absent — is the textbook ordering gap.

 2. Check the Tender Analysis

-Your Tender Analysis dataset shows purchase orders that Walmart has issued.
-If a DC hasn't generated a PO for your item in 2+ weeks despite active store sales, that's a red flag worth investigating.
+Your Tender Analysis dataset shows purchase orders Walmart has issued.
+If a DC hasn't generated a PO for your item in 2+ weeks despite active store sales, something is wrong.

 3. Cross-Reference Future Valid Item Store